jarrodconnolly/sequelize-slugify/README.md

 - `slugOptions` - (Default `{lower: true}`) Pass additional options for slug generation as defined by [`slug`](https://github.com/dodo/node-slug).
 - `overwrite` - (Default `TRUE`) Change the slug if the source fields change once the slug has already been built.
 - `column` - (Default `slug`) Specify which column the slug is to be stored into in the model.
+- `incrementalReplacement` - (Default `-`) Specify the separator between the slug and the duplicate count
 ## Usage Examples

 ### Basic Usage